 The Early Childhood Care and Education program is a sequence of courses designed to prepare students for a variety of careers in the field of early childhood education.
 The program emphasizes a combination of early childhood care and education theory and practical application as well as limited general core competencies necessary for successful employment.
 Graduates have qualifications to be employed in early care and education settings including child care centers and Head Start.

 The Health Science program offers students the opportunity to enter the field of healthcare through courses that apply science and technology through medical care.
 Students have the ability to earn either a certificate or diploma, depending on the designated program.
 Students can earn the knowledge to accelerate their careers in a number of health science programs.
-Particularly, students have the ability to pursue certificates in various medical fields like medical assisting or surgical technology.
+Particularly, students have the ability to pursue certificates in various medical fields like Medical Assisting or Emergency Medical Technician (Paramedicine).

 Industrial Maintenance is a perfect career for those interested in tinkering with and maintaining machinery, or producing and manufacturing with your hands.
 Georgia employment in this field, which is also called Industrial Systems Technology and includes Manufacturing Maintenance and Mechatronics, is expected to grow by 8 percent over the next 10 years.
 Students learn skills in several areas, including electronics, industrial wiring, motors, controls, PLCs (program logic controllers), instrumentation, fluid power, mechanical, pumps and piping, and computers.
 Virtually any manufacturing industry in Georgia, including automotive, carpet, flooring, beverage, pharmaceuticals, and heavy equipment, has a constant demand for this type of skilled technician.
 Or, these programs assist students who decide to move on and get a four-year degree in Mechanical Engineering and Electrical Engineering.